SilenZcience/cat_win/DOCUMENTATION.md

 Opens a simple Diff-Viewer to see the specific Differences between two Files.
 When multiple File are provided the Diff-Viewer will display the Files in Pairs of Two in the Order they were provided.
+If a File has no Pair to compare itself with, it will try to compare against the Git History.
 On Windows this Feature uses the [windows-curses](https://pypi.org/project/windows-curses/) Module.
 The currently supported Key Bindings are as follows: